Rev. Fr. Leonard Goffine's

 INTROIT My eyes are ever towards the Lord: for he shall pluck my feet out of the snare: look thou upon me, and have mercy on me, for I am alone and poor.
 To thee, O Lord, have I lifted up my soul: in thee, O my God, I put my trust: let me not be ashamed.
 (Fs.
 XXIV.)
 Glory be to the Father and to the Son, and to the Holy Ghost, as it was in the beginning, is now, and ever shall be, world without end.
 Amen.

-COLLECT We beseech Thee, Almighty God, regard the desires of the humble, and stretch forth the right hand of Thy majesty to be our defense.
+COLLECT We beseech Thee, Almighty God, regard the desires of the humble, and stretch forth the right hand of Thy majesty to be our defence.
 Through our Lord Jesus Christ Thy Son, who liveth and reigneth with Thee, in the Unity of the Holy Ghost, God, world without end, Amen.

 EPISTLE (Ephes.
 V. 1-9.)
 Brethren, be ye followers of God, as most dear children; and walk in love, as Christ also hath loved us, and hath delivered himself for us, an oblation and a sacrifice to God, for an odor of sweetness.
 But fornication, and all uncleanness, or covetousness, let it not so much as be named among you, as becometh saints; nor obscenity, nor foolish talking, nor scurrility, which is to no purpose; but rather giving of thanks: for know ye this, and understand, that no fornicator, nor unclean, nor covetous person, which is a serving of idols, hath any inheritance in the kingdom of Christ and of God.
 Let no man deceive you with vain words; for because of these things cometh the anger of God upon the children of unbelief.
 Be ye not therefore partakers with them.
 For you were heretofore darkness; but now light in the Lord.
 Walk, then, as children of the light: for the fruit of the light is in all goodness, and justice, and truth.